MonkeyDLufy07/Experiment/README.md

 # Experiment
 This is Experimental Repository to try new feature.
-Goal - to learn Git and GitHub Author Anish
+Goal - to learn Git and GitHub.
+Author Anish